James Heappey: Scottish referendum incident

 During the 2017 general election, he apologised for an incident when meeting the sixth form at Millfield School in Street, Somerset.
 Heappey asked pupils how they would vote in the proposed second Scottish independence referendum, and a Scottish girl said she would support independence.
 Some reports asserted that Heappey then asked her "Why don’t you fuck off back to Scotland?", but The Guardian reported Heappey's statement that he told her to "fuck off", but did not say "back to Scotland".
 In his apology, Heappey said that the comment had been intended as a joke.

 The Liberal Democrat candidate for Wells, Tessa Munt, condemned Heappey's use of what she called "bullying, racist and abusive language to dismiss a teenage schoolgirl engaging in political debate."
 In Scotland, Heappey's conduct was described as "appalling behaviour" by the Scottish National Party leader Nicola Sturgeon, and as "utterly inappropriate" by Ruth Davidson, leader of the Scottish Conservative Party.

-Parliamentary Expenses
+Parliamentary donations

-Since the beginning of the current Parliament, Heappey has declared three donations totalling £10,500.
-The largest single item Mr Heappey declared was a donation worth £5,000 from from the businessman, and climate change skeptic, Neil Record.
+As of 2014, Heappey had declared three donations totalling £10,500.
+The largest single item Mr Heappey declared was a donation worth £5,000 from the businessman, and climate change denier, Neil Record.

 Heappey also recorded a donations of £2,500 from the Dunchurch Lodge Stud Company and £3,000 from James Drummond.

+Post-Parliamentary career

+In July 2024, Heappey was one of five politicians to cover for James O'Brien's radio show on LBC, as part of the station's "Guest Week".

+In September 2024, Heappey began working as a senior analyst for HPO Technologies, a provider of Human Performance Optimisation (HPO) software, which also had a particular focus on the Armed Forces.
+On 18 December 2024, Heappey was reported to the Cabinet Office for breaching anti-corruption rules after failing to get approval from the Advisory Committee on Business Appointments (ACOBA) before signing a contract with HPO Technologies.
+In his letter to Heappey ACOBA Chair Lord Pickles said there was an "obvious overlap" between his responsibilities in office, and the job as a senior analyst in a firm operating in the defence sector.

 Personal life

 Heappey lives in London and the Somerset town of Axbridge with his wife Kate and two children.

+His brother Matthew works in financial services and was selected as the Conservative prospective parliamentary candidate for Bath at the 2024 general election in May 2023, before standing down in September of the same year.